SergeiGolos/Angular/RoutingEvents/README.md

 Plain and simple
 -----------------

 Inject the 'RoutingEvents' module into your application and inject the reRouter service into your controller.
 Register the route with reRouter and a callback function.
-And finally create dummy ng-view element with in the application scope.
 Now when the route on the page matches #/Event, the $scope variable of that controller will be set to $scope.id to id from the route variable.

 	// create an application with RoutingEvents injected var app = angular.module('app', ['RoutingEvents']);